MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/customer-key-overview.md

 A data encryption policy (DEP) defines the encryption hierarchy.
 This hierarchy is used by the service to encrypt data using each of the keys you manage and the availability key that's protected by Microsoft.
 You create DEPs using PowerShell cmdlets, and then assign those DEPs to encrypt application data.
 There are three types of DEPs supported by Microsoft 365 Customer Key, each policy type uses different cmdlets and provides coverage for a different type of data.
 The DEPs you can define include:

+**DEP for multiple Microsoft 365 workloads** These DEPs encrypt data across multiple M365 workloads for all users within the tenant.
+These workloads include:

+- Teams chat messages (1:1 chats, group chats, meeting chats and channel conversations)
+- Teams media messages (images, code snippets, video messages, audio messages, wiki images)
+- Teams call and meeting recordings stored in Teams storage
+- Teams chat notifications
+- Teams chat suggestions by Cortana
+- Teams status messages
+- User and signal information for Exchange Online
+- Exchange Online mailboxes that aren't already encrypted by mailbox DEPs
+- MIP exact data match (EDM) data – (data file schemas, rule packages, and the salts used to hash the sensitive data)

+For MIP exact data match (EDM) and Microsoft Teams, the multi-workload DEP encrypts new data from the time you assign the DEP to the tenant.
+For Exchange Online, Customer Key encrypts all existing and new data.

+You can create multiple DEPs per tenant but can only assign one DEP at a time.
+When you assign the DEP, encryption begins automatically but takes some time to complete depending on the size of your tenant.

-**DEP for Exchange Online mailboxes** This DEP is used to encrypt data stored in EXO mailboxes of different types such as UserMailbox, MailUser, Group, PublicFolder and Shared mailboxes.
+**DEP for Exchange Online mailboxes** DEPs provide more precise control over individual mailboxes within Exchange Online.
+You use mailbox DEPs to encrypt data stored in EXO mailboxes of different types such as UserMailbox, MailUser, Group, PublicFolder and Shared mailboxes.
 You can have up to 50 active DEPs per tenant and assign those to individual mailboxes.
 You can assign one DEP to multiple mailboxes.

 By default your mailboxes get encrypted using Microsoft managed keys.
 When you assign a Customer Key DEP to a mailbox:

+- If the mailbox is encrypted using a multi-workload DEP, the service rewraps the mailbox using the new mailbox DEP as long as a user or a system operation accesses the mailbox data.

-- If the mailbox is already encrypted using Microsoft managed keys, it will be rewrapped using Customer Key DEP in a few hours as long as the mailbox data is accessed by a user or through system operations.
+- If the mailbox is already encrypted using Microsoft managed keys, the service rewraps the mailbox using the new mailbox DEP as long as a user or a system operation accesses the mailbox data.

 - If the mailbox is not yet encrypted using default encryption then the service marks the mailbox for a move.
 The encryption takes place once the move is complete.
 Mailbox moves are governed based on priorities set for all of Microsoft 365.
 For more information, see, [Move requests in the Microsoft 365 service](/exchange/mailbox-migration/office-365-migration-best-practices#move-requests-in-the-office-365-service).
 If the mailboxes aren't encrypted within the specified time, contact Microsoft.